John Fetterman: General election

 In September 2022, Oz called on Fetterman to debate him before early voting began in Pennsylvania on September 19.
 Fetterman agreed to debate Oz in "the middle to end of October" but did not commit to an exact date or to a debate in September.
 Oz and Toomey criticized Fetterman's approach to the debate.
 The Washington Post wrote that it "raised questions about whether [Fetterman], still recovering from a serious stroke, is fit to serve in the Senate".
 On September 15, Oz and Fetterman agreed to a single debate on October 25.

 Politico reported that Fetterman struggled during the debate "to effectively communicate—missing words, pausing awkwardly and speaking haltingly", while The New York Times reported that "he was also fluent enough over the course of the hour to present his Democratic vision for a state that could determine control of the Senate".
 According to the Times, Fetterman was an uneven debater even before his stroke.
 Republicans seized on his appearances and behavior after the stroke to suggest that he was not fit for office; according to medical experts, speech impairment after a stroke does not indicate cognitive impairment.
-Senator Chris Coons said that the debate "was hard to watch" but that Pennsylvanians would still be attracted to Fetterman's candidacy because of his "record of what he’s done in Braddock [and] as lieutenant governor".
+Senator Chris Coons said that the debate "was hard to watch" but that Pennsylvanians would still be attracted to Fetterman's candidacy because of his "record of what he's done in Braddock [and] as lieutenant governor".

+Although Fetterman led most pre-election polls, his debate performance and concerns about his health helped Oz take a narrow lead before the election.

 On November 9, media outlets projected Fetterman as the winner of the election.
+Fetterman won the election with 51.3% of the vote to Oz's 46.3%.